TatyCris/Swap-Tickets-Client/README.md

 - [Create React App](#Create-React-App)

 ## Intro
-This is a React app for the Swap Tickets real world project - which was created for the final assignment during week 8 of the Codaisseur Academy.
+This is a React app for the TicketsNow real world project - which was created for the final assignment during week 8 of the Codaisseur Academy.

-The Backend for the following repo may be found [here](https://github.com/TatyCris/Swap-Tickets-Server)
+The Backend for the following repo may be found [here](https://github.com/TatyCris/TicketsNow-Server)

 **[Check out the deployed app here!](https://tickets-now-client.herokuapp.com)**